Registration for Camp WSA 2026 is now open!

 Jr. Counselors: Junior Counselors are individuals who love someone or are a sibling of someone with WS.
 They are still learning the full responsibility of a camp counselor.
 They are not left alone with campers, but are responsible for supporting camper needs and supporting the success of all activities.

 Counselors in Training: Counselors-in-Training are individuals who are still learning the full responsibility of a camp counselor.
 They are not left alone with campers, but are responsible for supporting camper needs and supporting the success of all activities.
+Individuals may be a CIT for a maximum of 5 years.
 In order to apply to be a Counselor in Training, you must:

 • Be diagnosed with Williams syndrome and have previously attended Whispering Trails Camp Programs